 Health, safety and wellbeing (HSW) continues to be a key focus of the Company and continuous improvement has been made in this area over recent years.
-The Company presently has two full-time personnel dedicated to HSW matters in addition to all personnel having responsibility for HSW in their daily work processes.
-We are currently in the process of recruiting a third staff member in this area after having lost one of the team during FY23.
+The Company presently has four full-time personnel dedicated to HSW matters in addition to all personnel having responsibility for HSW in their daily work processes.